Timbuctoo (novel)

 Timbuctoo is the fictional account of the illiterate American sailor Robert Adams' true life journey to Timbuktu, and his arrival in Regency London.
 The novel is written by Anglo-Afghan author, filmmaker, and adventurer Tahir Shah.
-It was released on July 5, 2012, by Secretum Mundi Publishing.
+It was first published on July 5, 2012, by Secretum Mundi Publishing.

 The full title of the book is Timbuctoo: Being a singular and most animated account of an illiterate American sailor, taken as a slave in the great Zahara and, after trials and tribulations aplenty, reaching London where he narrated his tale.
 The story takes place between 1810—when Adams was shipwrecked—and the Spring on 1816, when he set sail for his home in Hudson, New York.